Forensic profiling: Profiling techniques

-Forensic profiling is generally conducted using datamining technology, as a means by which relevant patterns are discovered, and profiles are generated from large quantities of data.
+Forensic profiling is generally conducted using data mining technology, as a means by which relevant patterns are discovered, and profiles are generated from large quantities of data.

 A distinction of forms of profiles that are used in a given context is necessary before evaluating applications of data mining techniques for forensic profiling.

 Data available

-The data available to law enforcement agencies are divided into two categories :
+The data available to law enforcement agencies is divided into two categories :